dashevo/wallet-lib/docs/getting-started/quickstart.md

 ### CDN Standalone

-For browser usage, you can also directly rely on unpkg for wallet-lib, and localforage as adapter for persistance.
+For browser usage, you can also directly rely on unpkg for wallet-lib, and [localForage](https://github.com/localForage/localForage) as adapter for persistance.

 ```
 <script src="https://unpkg.com/@dashevo/wallet-lib"></script>